 How important is it to periodically have the Pile Driving Analyzer® (PDA) sensors recalibrated?

-Pile Dynamics, Inc. (PDI) recognizes that generally both acceleration and strain transducers are stable and unlikely to change calibration within the specified tolerance of +/- 2 %.
-You may evaluate this by comparing the velocity (times impedance) with the force at the early impact times; if there is good proportionality between the two, then it is likely that both strain and acceleration are properly calibrated.
-However, the calibration process may identify a defective sensor.
-It is therefore important to have sensors periodically checked by PDI or one of its authorized agents, to ensure that they are performing according to specifications.
+Generally, Pile Dynamics, Inc. (PDI) recognizes that both acceleration and strain transducers are stable and unlikely to change their calibration outside the specified tolerance of +/- 2%.
+In order to check the transducer's calibration, compare the velocity (times impedance) against the force at times of early impact.
+A good proportionality between velocity and force indicates the proper calibration of the strain and acceleration transducers.
+Conversely, the calibration process may identify a defective sensor.
+As a result, it is important for PDI or one of its authorized agents to periodically check that the sensors are performing to specification.